BRATS Logo - Bredhurst Receiving and Transmitting Society

 Even before the RSGB considered running its, voluntary attendance, training courses for instructors, the BRATS' original principle Lead Instructor ( now would be called the Registered Instructor) had been in many hours of consultation with teachers, who are in main stream education, who train teachers to be good teachers and their conclusion is that the BRATS training methods and course study materials are the embodiment of all current good educational practise.
 The RSGB have confirmed (Jan 2005) that trainers from the BRATS do not have to attend the RSGB Train the Trainer course in order to provide good training.

-The BRATS have been running training courses since the start of the FLC in Jan 2002 and this website has been the back bone of the training since then and completely re-written in early 2003 due to syllabus changes and the web site continues to be updated as fresh ways of expressing the information come to light and to re-act to further changes in the syllabus from time to time..
+The BRATS had been running training courses since the start of the FLC in Jan 2002 and this website has been the back bone of the training since then and completely re-written in 2024 due to syllabus changes and the web site continues to be updated as fresh ways of expressing the information come to light and to re-act to further changes in the syllabus from time to time..

 Successful courses

-For a training course to be successful not only must it achieve passes by the students but the students must know that the course is being run for their benefit and is tailored to their needs and not just one presentation after another by the instructors without consideration of the mixed abilities of students.
+For a training course to be successful not only must it achieve passes by the students but the students must know that this self-training web site is being run for their benefit and is tailored to their needs and abilities.

-The structure of the BRATS courses and the WEB site has been discussed with educational professionals (those who teach teachers to be teachers) and they consider that the BRATS method of teaching takes into account the most modern methods of teaching to small groups and with simplified and practical explanations for a hobby topic.
+The structure of the BRATS WEB site has been discussed with educational professionals (those who teach teachers to be teachers) and they consider that the BRATS method of teaching takes into account the modern methods of teaching and with simplified and practical explanations for a hobby topic.
 All this has gone down well with the students over the years.

 The goal of all courses is for the students to pass the exam and to enjoy the learning of the knowledge to enable them to pass.

 Students like a variety of tutors teaching them.
 Think back to your school or college days - how often did you have a teacher / lecturer that you did not like and thus you did not enjoy the topic.
-By having several instructors in your team, who can deliver presentations, the success rate of your courses could increase.
-The BRATS consistently achieve 100% and have a team of presenters and several assistant presenters.
+By use of our self-traing web-site, the success rate of your learning will increase.
+The BRATS consistently achieve 100% and have a team of mentors.

 You will have areas of amateur radio that may be you enjoy and those that you find a bit of a bind or where you know your knowledge is more limited.
-The best courses are provided by those who enjoy not only giving a presentations but who enjoy the topic that they are presenting.
+The best courses are provided by those who enjoy the topic that is being presented.

 Practical demonstrations